-Since our inception, we have incurred significant operating losses.
-We have generated limited revenue to date from our product sales, license and supply agreements with Zai, a concluded collaboration agreement, and research and development grants from the KBA.
+As a result, we have incurred significant operating losses since our inception.
+We have generated limited revenue to date primarily from our product sales and license and supply agreements with Zai.
 On May 15, 2020, QINLOCK was approved by the FDA for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib.
 Following the FDA approval of QINLOCK, in May 2020, we commenced commercial sales of QINLOCK in the U.S. and began generating product revenue.
-In June 2020, QINLOCK was authorized for sale in Canada by Health Canada for the treatment of adult patients with advanced GIST who have received prior treatment with imatinib, sunitinib, and regorafenib.
-In July 2020, the Australian TGA approved QINLOCK for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib.
-We have not obtained marketing approval for QINLOCK in any other jurisdictions or for any additional indications.
-As of September 30, 2020, our product revenues were primarily derived from sales of QINLOCK in the U.S. We do not expect to generate revenue from sales of any drug candidates in the near future, if at all, unless and until we obtain marketing approval for, and begin to sell, such drug candidates.
+During the three months ended March 31, 2021, our product revenues were primarily derived from sales of QINLOCK in the U.S. In addition to U.S. sales, we generate product revenue in select geographies where we do not currently intend to distribute QINLOCK on our own through exclusive distributor arrangements.
+Further, in future periods, we expect that we may begin to receive tiered percentage royalty payments ranging from low to high teens on annual net sales of the Licensed Products in Greater China under the Zai License Agreement, following the approvals of QINLOCK in the PRC and Hong Kong in March 2021.
+However, we cannot provide assurance as to what extent we will generate revenue from the commercialization of QINLOCK or as to when or the extent of royalty payments or commercial milestones, if any, we may receive under the Zai License Agreement in future periods.
+We do not expect to generate revenue from sales of any drug candidates in the near future, if at all, unless and until we obtain marketing approval for, and begin to sell, such drug candidates.

-Since October 2017, when we completed the IPO of our common stock, we have issued and sold 29,203,017 shares of common stock through our initial public offering and subsequent follow-on offerings, resulting in net proceeds of \$930.1 million after deducting underwriting discounts and commissions and other offering expenses.
+On October 2, 2017, we completed an initial public offering (IPO) of our common stock.
+Since October 2017, we have primarily supported our operations by completing issuances of our common stock through our IPO, subsequent follow-on offerings, and an Open Market Sale Agreement of the Sales Agreement) with Jefferies LLC (Jefferies).
+Through such issuances, we have issued and sold 29,669,386 shares of our common stock resulting in net proceeds of \$956.5 million after deducting underwriting discounts and commissions and other offering expenses.